allyhume/SBMLDataTools/README.md

 The SBMLAddTimeCourseData tool adds time course data to an SBML file.
 The time course data is added to SBML models as a parameter specifed by an assignment rule.
-The assignment rules describes the data using a piecewise function obtained by fitting cubic splines to the data.
+The assignment rules describes the data using a piecewise function obtained by fitting linear or cubic splines to the data.

 Assume we have some temperature data that we wish to add to include in an SBML model.
 We first